Halo 2+ Collar Reviews: How Reliable Is This Wireless Dog Fencing System?

 Key Features

-• Customizable feedback to keep your dog in bounds: vibrations, sound, and static
+• Customizable feedback to keep your dog in bounds: choose between sound, vibration, or optional static* feedback

 • Encouragement feedback feature to guide your dog back home